the-peon-project/peon-wartable/README.md

 ### Peon Plans

-This is the repo of all of the game server recipes/plans.
+This is the repo of the generic tools used to deploy game servers.

+A default organisation has been made for official game server plans will be hostted at [Peon War Plans](https://github.com/peon-war-plans)

 ### Architecture/Rules